patrickwolf/fpt-api/README.md

 A thread-safe wrapper around Flow Production Tracking (formerly ShotGrid) that extends [shotgun_api3](https://github.com/shotgunsoftware/python-api) to support query field retrieval and parallel processing.

+It also supports the retrieval of all Entities of a given Page, applying the Page filters.

 ## Features

 - 🔍 Retrieves query fields (not supported in base `shotgun_api3`)
+- 📄 Retrieves all Entities of a given Page, applying the Page filters
 - 🧵 Thread-safe operations (not supported in base `shotgun_api3`)
 - ⚡ Parallel processing for improved performance
 - 🔄 Streaming results for processing large datasets